-An internal PWRGOOD logical control is included to minimize the effects of pin-state uncertainty in the host interface as V{cc} cycles on and off.
-When the internal PWRGOOD signal is "1" (active), $V{cc} > 2.3V$ (nominal), and the LPC47B27x host interface is active.
-When the internal PWRGOOD signal is "0" (inactive), $V{cc} \leq 2.3V$ (nominal), and the LPC47B27x host interface is inactive; that is, LPC bus reads and writes will not be decoded.
+An internal PWRGOOD logical control is included to minimize the effects of pin-state uncertainty in the host interface as $V{cc}$ cycles on and off.
+When the internal PWRGOOD signal is "1" (active), $V{cc} > 2.3V$ (nominal), and the LPC47M10x host interface is active.
+When the internal PWRGOOD signal is "0" (inactive), $V{cc} \leq 2.3V$ (nominal), and the LPC47M10x host interface is inactive; that is, LPC bus reads and writes will not be decoded.

-The LPC47B27x device pins nIO_PME, CLOCKI32, KDAT, MDAT, IRRX, nRI1, nRI2, RXD2 and most GPIOs (as input) are part of the PME interface and remain active when the internal PWRGOOD signal has gone inactive, provided V{TR} is powered.
-The IRTX2/GP35, GP53/TXD2(IRTX), GP60/LED1 and GP61/LED2 pins also remain active when the internal PWRGOOD signal has gone inactive, provided V{TR} is powered.
+The LPC47M10x device pins nIO\PME, CLOCKI32, KDAT, MDAT, IRRX, nRI1, nRI2, RXD2 and most GPIOs (as input) are part of the PME interface and remain active when the internal PWRGOOD signal has gone inactive, provided $V{TR}$ is powered.
+The IRTX2/GP35, GP53/TXD2(IRTX), GP60/LED1 and GP61/LED2 pins also remain active when the internal PWRGOOD signal has gone inactive, provided $V{TR}$ is powered.
 See Trickle Power Functionality section.
-The internal PWRGOOD signal is also used to determine the clock source for the CIrCC CIR and to disable the IR Half Duplex Timeout.
+The internal PWRGOOD signal is also used to disable the IR Half Duplex Timeout.